By Jeffrey T. Donner, Esq.

 British boxing, in particular, has a serious referee problem.

 This is not an attack on British boxing as a whole.
 Britain has great fighters, great crowds, great venues, and real boxing culture.
-But too many major fights in Britain have the same officiating disease: local referees interfering with legal work, mishandling rope action, allowing corner involvement, and failing to protect fighters at the right time.
+But too many major fights involving British venues, British officials, or British boxing institutions have the same officiating disease: referees interfering with legal work, mishandling rope action, allowing corner involvement, giving unofficial timeouts, and failing to protect fighters at the right time.

 That is not a minor issue.
 In boxing, officiating can change everything.
 A bad referee can steal a knockout.
 A bad referee can save a hurt fighter.
 A bad referee can shorten a round.
 A bad referee can let one fighter hold, maul, or survive through illegal assistance.
 A bad referee can also fail to stop a fight when a fighter is absorbing unnecessary punishment.